 - Additional risks faced by people with special needs

-To assist you with this process, the Event Safety Group of the Chief Fire Officers’ Association (CFOA) has developed the following guidance and templates to enable a consistent approach to information giving, gathering, planning and recording, including:
+To assist you with this process, the National Fire Chiefs Council has developed a number of guidance documents and templates to enable a consistent approach to information giving, gathering, planning and recording, including:

 These templates have been produced primarily for use by small and medium sized food concessions, traders and market stall holders to help them fulfil their obligations under the Regulatory Reform (Fire Safety) Order 2005.
 Provision of these templates does not preclude the use of other risk assessment tools in order to provide a suitable and sufficient risk assessment.
 In addition, they may not be suitable for larger scale structures or operations which may require a more detailed risk assessment to be undertaken.

 The responsibility for producing a suitable and sufficient fire risk assessment rests with the ‘responsible person’ as defined by the Regulatory Reform (Fire Safety) Order 2005.
-Dorset & Wiltshire Fire and Rescue Service and the Chief Fire Officers’ Association accept no responsibility for the suitability of any completed risk assessments produced using these templates.
+Dorset & Wiltshire Fire and Rescue Service and the National Fire Chiefs Council accept no responsibility for the suitability of any completed risk assessments produced using these templates.